Przewalski's horse: History

 The species is named after a Russian colonel of Polish descent, Nikolai Przhevalsky (1839–1888) (Nikołaj Przewalski in Polish).
 An explorer and naturalist, he obtained the skull and hide of an animal shot in 1878 in the Gobi near today's China–Mongolia border.
 He would travel to the Dzungarian Basin to observe it in the wild.
 In 1881, the horse received a formal scientific description and was named Equus przevalskii by Ivan Semyonovich Polyakov, based on Przewalski's collection and description, while in 1884, the sole exemplar of the horse in Europe was a preserved specimen in the Museum of the Russian Academy of Sciences in St. Petersburg.
 This was supplemented in 1894 when the brothers Grum-Grzhimailo returned several hides and skulls to St. Petersburg and described the horse's behavior in the wild.
 A number of these horses were captured around 1900 by Carl Hagenbeck and placed in zoos, and these, along with one later captive, reproduced to give rise to today's population.

 After 1903, there were no reports of the wild population until 1947, when several isolated groups were observed and a lone filly captured.
 Although local herdsmen reported seeing as many as 50 to 100 takhis grazing in small groups then, there were only sporadic sightings of single groups of two or three animals after that, mostly near natural wells.
 Two scientific expeditions in 1955 and 1962 failed to find any.
 After herders and naturalists reported single harem groups in 1966 and 1967, the last observation of the wild horse in its native habitat was of a single stallion in 1969.
 Expeditions after this failed to locate any horses, and the species would be designated "extinct in the wild" for over 30 years.
 Competition with livestock, hunting, capture of foals for zoological collections, military activities, and harsh winters recorded in 1945, 1948, and 1956 are considered to be main causes of the decline in Przewalski's horse population.

 The wild population was already rare at its first scientific characterization.
 Przewalski reported seeing them only from a distance and may have instead sighted herds of local onager Mongolian wild asses.
-He was only able to obtain specimens of the type from Kirghiz hunters.
+He was able to obtain specimens of the type only from Kirghiz hunters.
 The range of Przewalski's horse was limited to the arid Dzungarian Basin in the Gobi Desert.
 It has been suggested that this was not their natural habitat, but, like the onager, they were a steppe animal driven to this barren last refuge by the dual pressures of hunting and habitat loss to agricultural grazing.
 There were two distinct populations recognized by local Mongolians, a lighter steppe variety and a darker mountain one.
 This distinction is seen in early twentieth-century descriptions.
 Their mountainous habitat included the Takhiin Shar Nuruu (The Yellow Wild-Horse Mountain Range).
 In their last decades in the wild, the remnant population was limited to the small region between the Takhiin Shar Nuruu and Bajtag-Bogdo mountain ridges.